 - More quick fixes for kitchen and around the house

-- If their bath mats are slippery (a real hazard!), replace them with a stylish low-profile, non-slip mats
+- If their bath mats are slippery (a real hazard!), replace them with a low-profile, non-slip mat

-When family gets together over the holidays, it’s a good opportunity for meaningful conversations.
+When family gets together over the holidays, it’s a good opportunity for meaningful discussions.

 If you haven’t already started talking about aging and plans for the future, consider bringing up the subject at a strategic time.

-You might be surprised – many parents appreciate having these conversation and will be grateful that you brought it up.
+You might be surprised – many parents appreciate having these conversations and will be grateful that you brought it up.

-Use these tips to prepare for a successful conversation and keep a few of the conversation starters in mind to make it easier to get the ball rolling.
+Use these tips to prepare for a successful conversation, and keep a few conversation starters in mind to make it easier to initiate the conversation.

 Recommended for you: